 Visit the Reserve – hike for a day, stay for a week…

 A further objective is to allow people to visit — to see the progress of the plantation and to hike the Reserve’s steep slopes and enjoy the views of the valleys and waterfalls.
 Hiking trails have been laid out and, with volunteers and villagers’ assistance, are gradually being improved.
-Accommodation is available on and off site.

 Only by experiencing it, can people truly gain an understanding how precious are our diminishing tropical forests.
 We offer opportunities for volunteers and scientific researchers where they can contribute to the well-being of the planet.
 The type of research needed is on the ecology of the area, rehabilitation of pasture land, water quality, the different species of plant, animal and bird life, from the lowly slime molds to the resplendent quetzal, the most glorious of birds to grace the forests of Central America.